DexterHill0/spwn-utils/spwn_ordered_dict/README.md

 extract import "spwn_ordered_dict"
 ```

-The module exposes the `@ordereddict` class.
+The module exposes the `@ordereddict` type.
 Create a new, empty ordered dictionary:
 ```
 let od = @ordereddict::new()
 ```